Antique cauldron with macabre history hits the auction block in Wisconsin. You won’t believe the story behind this

 The Gravestone of Ed Gein

 Gein’s chipped and vandalized gravestone was stolen from the Plainfield Cemetery in 2000.
 It was eventually tracked to a band in Seattle who was selling charcoal rubbings of it on their website.
 It was recovered in 2001, though it was never returned to the cemetery.
 It currently resides in storage in either the basement of the Wautoma police department or the old jail museum of the Waushara County Historical Society.

 Gein’s grave is now marked by the vacant space between his mother and brother, in the same cemetery where Bernice Worden lies, and graves once pillaged by Eddie still remain empty.

 Skull Bowls and Skin Gloves

-Though it is common to see photos online or find people claiming to own one of Gein’s macabre creations, Judge Robert H. Gollmar, who convicted Gein of first-degree murder in 1968, asserts in his book Edward Gein: America’s Most Bizarre Murderer that those particular pieces of evidence were destroyed after the investigation.
+Though it is common to see photos online or find people claiming to own one of Gein’s macabre creations, Judge Robert H. Gollmar, who convicted Gein of first-degree murder in 1968, asserts in his book Edward Gein: America’s Most Bizarre Murderer that those particular pieces of evidence were disposed of after the investigation.

 If you are planning a roadtrip to Plainfield, you likely won’t find anything remaining that once belonged to Ed Gein.
 But you can still see the place where the Gein house once stood, visit the family in the cemetery, and see the old Worden hardware store.
 I recommend obeying the no trespassing signs and avoiding destruction in the cemetery.

 Also, I hear it’s not a good idea to ask for antifreeze in the hardware store.